Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ### snappy Installation (Unofficial)

-* If you haven't already, [install snapd](https://docs.snapcraft.io/core/install) (ignore the Support Overview which is likely outdated).
+* If you haven't already, [install snapd](https://docs.snapcraft.io/core/install) (ignore the Support Overview which is outdated).

 * Install OBS Studio.